brandonc/bootlegger/README.md

 `pip install sqlitebiter[gs]`

-Once your dependencies are installed, just `npm install` and `npm run build` to get started
+Once your dependencies are installed, just `npm install` and `npm start` to get started